-For each map, the following are reported: the party distribution of voting behavior in the state, the party distribution of likely delegates, ratings for compactness, minority representation, and not splitting local jurisdictions, as well as the number of likely delegates elected in competitive districts.
+For each map, the following are reported: the party distribution of voting behavior in the state, the party distribution of likely delegates, ratings for compactness, minority representation and not splitting local jurisdictions, as well as the number of likely delegates elected in competitive districts.7

-&lt;sup>6 Minorities are measured directly.
+6 Minorities are measured directly.
 Members of communities of interest are represented to the extent that they live together in compact districts.

-&lt;sup>7 In most cases, congressional district maps are presented.
-In those cases where a state has been allocated four or fewer congressional seats, the report presents the map for the state senate.
+In most cases, congressional district maps are reported.
+In those cases where a state has been assigned fewer than five congressional seats, the report presents the map for the state senate.